amfoss/android-workshop-summer-2018/Day 2/README.md

 <u>Topics</u>

 1. Basics of static keyword
-1. Basics of super keyword
+2. Basics of super keyword
-1. Input with Scanner
+3. Input with Scanner
-1. Exception Handling
+4. Exception Handling
+5. Assignment on Fractions